Low-redundancy Distillation for Continual Learning: Method

-In order to fully leverage the capacity of the \textit{working network}, when reaching the $N$-th task boundary, the size of the search space should match that of the \textit{working network}.
-The value of $r$ is thus determined in Eq.~\eqref{eq:r_definition}:
+where $0 \leq t \leq N-1$ and $N$ is the expected number of tasks for CL.
+To fully leverage the capacity of the student model, all parameters should be learnable upon reaching the $N$-th task boundary.
+The value of $r$ is thus determined as follows:

-The size of the search space at the $t$-th task boundary (\textit{i.e.}, $g_t$) can be calculated using the sum of the expansion sizes of all task boundaries up to the $t$-th task boundary, as shown in Eq.~\eqref{eq:search_space}.